Satisfactory completion of this procedure should ensure compliance with the above Clauses, as stated in ASEMS Part 1 - Policy.

 Internal auditor training should be delivered by staff at Lead Auditor level that have experience of auditing Safety Management Systems and Environmental Management Systems.

-This training should be required by any staff members (including contractors and suppliers) who have roles or responsibilities within the Project Team’s Safety Management System and Environmental Management System.
+This training should be required by any staff members (including contractors and suppliers) who have roles or responsibilities within the Delivery Team’s Safety Management System and Environmental Management System.

-Other safety and environment training should be required in the operation of the Project Team’s Safety and Environment Management System(s), for example specialised safety training for Ordnance Munitions and Explosives projects.
+Other safety and environment training should be required in the operation of the Delivery Team’s Safety and Environment Management System(s), for example specialised safety training for Ordnance Munitions and Explosives projects.

 Major uplift from the Acquisition System Guidance (ASG) to online version.